IBC FAQs

 How long are registrations approved for?

 Each registration shall be active for a maximum period of three (3) years.
 At the end of this three year period, the registration expires.
-As a courtesy, PIs will be notified by e-mail in advance of the expiration date.
+As a courtesy, PIs will be notified by e-mail in advance of the expiration date to begin the registration renewal process.

 Does the IBC work with other compliance committees?

-If there is a need for review by multiple compliance committees (e.g., IRB, SCRO and IACUC), the IBC will work with the other committees to ensure those approvals are in place.
-IBC approval does not supersede or waive the requirement for independent review by other research compliance committees.
+If there is a need for review by multiple compliance committees (e.g., IACUC, IRB, SCRO), the IBC will coordinate with the applicable RICS contact to ensure that the lab is in compliance.
+In some cases, a pending protocol may be acceptable, while in other cases a final approval must be in place.
+It must be noted that IBC approval does not supersede or waive the requirement for independent review by other research compliance committees.

-A PI may amend/modify their approved registration using the IBC Amendment Form.
+PIs may modify their approved registration at anytime within HuskySMS.
+Simply log into HuskySMS, navigate to the biological summary and make the necessary changes.
+Be sure to certify and submit the updated bio-summary for committee review.
 Requests for amendments must be submitted to the IBC for review prior to the initiation of new experimental activities.
-Amendments/modifications include but are not limited to changes in experimental activities (new microorganisms, host-vector systems, transgenic animals, etc.), funding, personnel, biosafety level, and project locations.
+Amendments may include but are not limited to changes in experimental activities (new microorganisms, host-vector systems, transgenic animals, etc.), funding, personnel, and locations.

 The procedures for approving amendments are the same as those described in the IBC Registration Process page.
 Supplementary questions may be required for the addition of biological materials.
 If necessary, PIs will be notified.

-Annually, PIs will receive an email for their approved IBC Registration(s), requiring them to complete an Annual Review Form.
-This form helps the PI remain compliant and aids in determining if major changes have been made to the registration that have not been approved.
-PIs that are selected for Post Approval Monitoring (PAM) during their annual review period, will not receive an email, but will complete the survey during their laboratory audit.
+This helps the lab to remain in compliance and aids the IBC in determining if major changes have been made to the registration that have not been approved.
+In the event a PI does not receive an email, they can complete the survey during their Biosafety Audit.

 My registration contains proprietary information.
 Can this remain confidential?

-To resolve the conflict, investigators shall provide written documentation to justify any confidentiality request or claim.
-The investigator will submit a written justification along with the IBC registration specifying that proprietary information is contained in the application.
+To resolve this conflict, investigators may provide written documentation to justify any confidentiality request or claim.
+The investigator will submit a written justification along with a copy of the IBC registration specifying that proprietary information is contained in the application.

 Types of information which may be considered proprietary: